-Males survivors of sexual abuse are in the news with the #MeToo movement and the ongoing crisis in the Catholic Church about pedophile priests.
+Males survivors of sexual abuse are in the news with the #MeToo movement and the ongoing investigation of Internet porn and pedophile priests.
 Estimates show that one in six men has been sexually abused, but the reality, similar to the reality for women, is probably higher.
 With these high numbers, it is important not only for the survivor of abuse to understand how to cope, but also for the partner of the survivor, and we explore things that can help your male partner to not just survive the abuse, but to thrive.

 14 Ways to Help Male Survivors Of Sexual Abuse